flaviofukabori/webapp-flask-plotly/README.md

 # webapp-flask-ploty
-A webapp using flask and ploty for data visualization
+A webapp using flask and plotly for data visualization